dulibrarytech/digitaldu-backend-curation-service/README.md

 ```

 At the end of a successful ingest, the batch's `002-ingest` staging copy
-is archived **straight to Wasabi** — every uploaded file is verified with
+is backed up **straight to Wasabi** — every uploaded file is verified with
 a `head_object` size check, and the staging copy is removed only after
 that verification passes.